 - ☐ Complete the course exploration worksheet by August.
-You will receive an email in July with more information about this worksheet. - ☐ Take placement tests for calculus and music theory.
-You will receive an email in July with more information about these tests. - Build your course options list.
-Narrow your course exploration worksheet to a list of 12-14 courses that you will discuss with your faculty advisor during Orientation.
+You will receive an email in July with more information about this worksheet. - Build your course options list.
+Narrow your course exploration worksheet to a list of 12 to 14 courses that you will discuss with your faculty advisor during Orientation.
 You will receive an email with more information in July and build your list by Aug.
-11. - □ Attend a virtual presentation to learn about the Plan Ahead course request form.
-Plan Ahead is the platform you will use to request and register for classes.
-You will complete your Plan Ahead course request form during Orientation.
+11. - ☐ Take placement tests for calculus.
+You will receive an email in July with more information about this test.
 DURING FALL ORIENTATION - ☐ Take placement and proficiency exams in modern and classical languages.
 Language courses generally should be completed in your first year. - □ Attend the academic fair.
 Listen to presentations from departments and programs of interest and meet with faculty, particularly in areas with which you are less familiar.
 Consider adding courses from these presentations to your Course Options List. - □ Attend a pre-health professions advising presentation.
 If you are interested in pursuing a health profession, you will find these presentations to be valuable opportunities to learn about how to prepare for health professional school and how to select appropriate courses at Kenyon. - Meet with your faculty advisor during Orientation.
 You and your advisor will discuss your academic plan and build your fall schedule.
 After this meeting, you will then create and submit your final Plan Ahead course request form to begin the course registration process.
 Your Guide to the Kenyon Curriculum A Kenyon liberal arts education requires students to experience the breadth of knowledge offered across the College.
 Students must both meet the degree requirements described below and also engage deeply in at least one specific field.
 All students must select a major course of study - a curriculum established by a department or program that focuses on depth.
 Degree Requirements Meeting the requirements to complete your degree is ultimately your responsibility, but faculty and staff members are here to counsel you.
 Here is an overview of the requirements for the degree: Credits: You must earn 128 semester hours to complete your degree.
 A minimum of 64 semester hours earned at Kenyon must be earned on a letter-grade basis.
 Grade: To graduate, you must earn an overall minimum grade point average at Kenyon of 2.00 ("C").
 Residency: You must be enrolled as a full-time undergraduate student (attempting 12 semester hours or more in a semester) for a minimum of eight semesters.
 At least four semesters, including your senior semesters, must be completed at Kenyon.
 Major: You must complete a major with a minimum grade point average in the major of 2.00 and satisfactorily pass a senior capstone.
 Diversification: You must take 8 semester hours in one department in each of the four academic divisions: fine arts, humanities, natural sciences and social sciences.
 Second language proficiency: You must demonstrate a level of proficiency in a second language equivalent to one full year of college.
 Quantitative reasoning: You must earn 4 semester hours of credit in a course or courses designated as meeting the quantitative reasoning (QR) requirement.
 Credits outside major: Students must meet the necessary minimum semester hours outside the major discipline.
 For a full list of policies and details on how to complete these requirements, visit kenyon.edu/catalog.